American Airlines regional carrier cancels flights after maintenance issue

 “Out of an abundance of caution, PSA Airlines has temporarily removed most of its aircraft from service in order to complete a necessary, standard inspection on the nose gear door,” a spokeswoman said.

 She said the issue was discovered earlier on Thursday, prompting the cancellation of 230 flights.
-Inspections are under way on 130 Bombardier jets and some of the aircraft are already set to fly again.
+Inspections for more than 90 aircraft have been done and the remainder will be completed before Friday.

-American said PSA was working to inspect the remaining jets and resolve the issue as soon as possible.
+American Airlines said it was working through an operational plan for Friday and would know more later tonight.
+Any cancellations will be on account of crew availability, the spokeswoman said.

 “PSA Airlines removed a number of its Bombardier regional jets from service after discovering a maintenance item that required immediate attention,” the FAA said in a statement.